Wolfgang Wild (curator): Retronaut

 In November 2013, Retronaut was listed by The Times as one of "The 50 people you should follow on Twitter".

 In August 2014, Mashable announced that Wild had joined Mashable's editorial team and that from September 2014, Mashable would be the exclusive online home of the Retronaut brand of historical photo curation.
 In August 2015, Retronaut was announced as a finalist in the 2015 Online Journalism Awards.

-Mashable renewed its licensing deal with Retronaut in September 2017.
-In October 2017, however, Mashable ended its relationship with Retronaut, together with other external partnerships, prior to the announcement of its sale to magazine publisher Ziff Davis.

 Retronaut began a new licensing deal with US site Considerable in November 2018.

 Wild and Retronaut collaborated with print and card makers Prelogram on a series of exclusive Retronaut cards in Fall 2015.

 In September 2016, Retronaut became a curating partner for Meural's digital canvas, showcasing a new collection each month.

 Curator

-From September to December 2013, Wild was guest curator at Europeana, the European Digital Museum, Library and Archive.
-This culminated in Europeana's publication of the paper "Disrupting History".

 During 2014, Wild was guest curator at Northumberland Museums and Archives, concluding in a six-month physical exhibition at Woodhorn (Museum) of around 25 pictures from the Northumberland Archives.
-Several of the pictures were featured on the BBC's Have I Got News for You show.

 The Retronaut Woodhorn project was shortlisted for the Museums and Heritage Awards for Excellence 2015.

 Wild was Guest Curator for the SC Exhibitions Magazine 2015, 2016 and 2017.

 In February 2016, Wild's pop-up show Retronaut's New York opened on 5th Avenue, New York, at Premier Exhibitions.
 The show featured 30 panoramic photographs of New York at the end of the nineteenth and beginning of the twentieth centuries.
-The exhibition was opened by Josh Sapan, CEO / Chair of AMC Networks and author of panoramic photograph book "The Big Picture".

 Wild was a creative consultant to the Magic City: The Art of the Street exhibition, opened in Dresden, Germany in October 2016.
-He was also a member of the executive creative team for SC Exhibition's / Museum of Popular Culture's Marvel exhibition in Seattle, Washington, due to open in May 2018.